This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 13. Good King Henry

 Good King Henry (Chenopodium bonus-henricus) is a traditional European vegetable known for its tasty shoots, leaves and flower buds.
 This spinach relative grows in full sun or partial shade and moist, well-drained soil.
 Harvest the tender shoots in spring.
-Hardy to Zone 3.
+Zones 3–9.

 14. Groundnut